-You notice that your son or daughter is no longer performing at their best in their sport.
+You notice that your son or daughter has lost some of their joy related to their sport participation or is no longer performing at their best in their sport.
 It’s not just a one-time thing, and the issues continue to worsen with time.
-Maybe it’s a mental block, they are afraid of getting injured, or their nerves are getting the best of them at game time.
+Maybe it’s a mental block, they are afraid of getting injured, or their nerves are getting the best of them when it's time to compete.
 You talk to your child and the coach, but no one seems to know what to do.
 Sound familiar?

-As a parent, you’re probably concerned and feeling a little helpless.
-Maybe you’ve started googling “mental blocks” or “athletic mental coaching”.
+As a parent or caregiver, you’re probably concerned and looking for support.
+Maybe you’ve started googling “mental blocks” or “athletic mental coaching.”
 We often talk to parents who need to find someone to help their child, but they simply don’t know where to begin, what questions to ask, or who will ultimately be the best fit.
-Hopefully this information will help clear a few things up!
+Hopefully this information will help!

 Signs: If you and/or the coach notice one or more of the following issues on a consistent basis and your child’s performance is suffering, it may be time to find a professional.
 Your child is/has: